krxthx/krithika117/README.md

 <h2>Hello World :) </h2>
-<p>Currently enrolled in the Third year of Bachelors in Information Technology at Loyola-ICAM College of Engineering and Technology, Chennai.
-Looking for a great opportunity with a mid-large size firm where I can contribute towards upcoming technology innovations that impact the organization as well as broaden my scope of learning from the organization's team members.
-Good Communication and Management Skills which makes me able to work under extreme pressure within deadlines also helps me take up the responsibilities and complete them with confidence.
+<p>This is Krithika, a Coffee loving Chennaite and a Prefinal Undergrad<br>specializing in
+                        Information Technology at Loyola-ICAM College of Engineering and Technology (LICET), Nungambakkam.
+                        <br>My areas of Interest include Cloud computing,
+                        Graphic Design and Video editing.<br>
+                        Have a glimpse of my Resumé to know further about my academic stats.
 </p>
 <br>
 <h2 align='center'>Activity Graph</h2>